pmdevita/django-shinobi/docs/docs/differences.md

 Shinobi adds a `@property` field to the Schema so that the normal name can be accessed without using Pydantic's aliases, freeing it to be used for other manual or automatically generated aliases.

+### FileFields now properly validate when non-null

+Previously, while FileField and ImageField could show a non-null type, they would always accept null.
+This is fixed with the schema improvements and requires Pydantic 2.7.
+Pydantic 2.6 and older now always show the field as nullable, so upgrading is recommended.